Site icon Our Breathing Planet

 Cownose Ray Distribution, Habitat, and Ecology

-Thankfully, both for it and those who appreciate Nature, the wonderful Cownose Ray inhabits a comparatively broad range of the world.
-More specifically, though, that known territory includes portions of the eastern and western Atlantic Ocean and the Caribbean.
+Thankfully, both for it and those who appreciate Nature, the wonderful Cownose Ray currently inhabits a comparatively broad range of the marine regions of the world.
+More specifically, though, that territory includes portions of the eastern and western Atlantic Ocean and the Caribbean.

-That’s due to the fact that individuals of this species typically appear in areas of shallow, brackish water.
+That’s due to the fact that the majority of individuals of this species typically appear in areas comprised of shallow, brackish water.
 This most commonly happens to be where a river empties into the ocean.
 This wonder of evolution also rarely appears at depths greater than 72 ft (22 m).

 The Cownose Ray further remains somewhat famous for its comparatively extensive migrations within its endemic range.
-The amazing species also tends to migrate and live in huge numbers.
-These groupings sometimes number as many as 10,000 individuals.
+Astonishingly, the amazing species also tends to migrate and live in incredible numbers.
+These massive groupings sometimes number as many as 10,000 individuals.

-This behavior also remains uncommon among creatures of its type, making it difficult to imagine one of these astounding herds during its migration.
-Although it differs from its relatives in some ways, its dietary practices remains consistent with related species.
+This pattern of group behavior also remains uncommon among creatures of its type, making it difficult to imagine one of these astounding herds during its migration.
+Although it differs from its relatives across the globe in some ways, its dietary practices remains consistent with related species.

-That’s because this carnivore feeds on invertebrates.
-This typically consists of a variety of clams and oysters.
-Breeding occurs between June and October.
+That’s because this carnivore principally feeds on invertebrates.
+This diet typically consists of a variety of clams and oysters.
+Breeding occurs between the months of June and October.
 The young are born alive, following an 11-12 month gestation period.
 It also has an average lifespan of 16 years.

 Species Sharing Its Range

-Check out our other articles on 5 Fabulous European Mammals, Little Penguin, Loktak Lake, Boxfish, Giant Hogweed, Giant Huntsman Spider, Olive Ridley Sea Turtle, Japanese Hare
+Check out our other articles on 5 Fabulous European Mammals, Little Penguin, Loktak Lake, Boxfish, Giant Hogweed, Giant Huntsman Spider, Olive Ridley Sea Turtle, Japanese Hare, Purple Frog

 Exit mobile version